rbmanez/Prosper-IT-Consulting-Internship/README.md

 ### User Story: Organize the Navbar

-The objective of this user story was to organize the side navbar to display the apps in alphabetical order and move the home button from the bottom to the top.
+The objective of this user story was to organize the side navbar to display all of the apps in alphabetical order and move the home button from the bottom to the top.

 ##### Code snippet of the solution:
 ```html